 In summary, a younger, healthy individual who takes a standard dose of Lorazepam will be able to eliminate the drug much faster than either an older person, someone with kidney or liver disease, or someone that abuses the medication and takes other substances along with it.

 Medical Treatment for Lorazepam Addiction

 If you or someone you love is struggling with an addiction issue, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs to cater to the individual needs of each person.
+Evoke Wellness at Cohasset offers evidence-based treatment programs to cater to the individual needs of each person.
 We provide solution-focused addiction treatment to help you develop a long-lasting recovery.
 You don’t have to suffer any longer with lorazepam or Ativan dependence.